Teaching Africa Teacher Certificate

 - Engage their students experientially with Africa-related content through culturally responsive teaching

-Students accepted into the program will be required to complete a minimum of sixteen credits in order to receive the certificate.
+Students accepted into the program will be required to complete a minimum of six credits of coursework and 10 contact hours of professional development in order to receive the certificate.
 All courses taken for credit in the program must have a primary focus on Africa and at least one course must have a predominantly historical perspective on a topic in African studies.
 All courses must be submitted to the Program Administrator for approval of certificate credit.
 Any course that has not been approved by the Program Administrator may be petitioned to the Program Board for approval.

 1. Content Knowledge – 6 credits of graduate-level course work, transferrable from any institution.
 Particpants in the program are encouraged to explore the myriad of topics offered concerning African Studies in order to improve their own content awareness.
 These courses may be taken up to three years prior to program start at any accredited institution.
 Participants are required to submit official syllabi, transcripts, and assignments for the course in order to have the course approved for certificate credit.